 The gluten free croissant dough in my cookbook Intolerance Friendly Kitchen took me at least 100 attempts to perfect.
 Yes, 100.
 That’s because there are so many variables when it comes to laminated yeasted dough.
 Add in the gluten free factor and there are an infinite amount of things to nail down.

 Although the recipe takes up the most space out of all the recipes in the book, I could go on forever about all the tips and tricks I have learned.
 That’s really why we’re here today; so that I can unleash every single thought I have ever had about gluten free croissant dough.
 In addition, I’ll go through all the flour substitutions I have had success with as well.

 Croissant dough is an art, because you need the dough to be warm enough for the yeast to proof, but cold enough for the butter to stay solid.
 It is a balancing act that takes time and patience.
+Add the gluten free aspect in and it even more of an art.
 Once you master it, though, it is an incredibly satisfying thing to make.

 This croissant dough has a few notable variations when comparing it to a regular croissant dough.
 Firstly, the dough contains eggs.
 This is to provide elasticity and binding to an otherwise weaker dough.
 Gluten free inherently has no structure, so eggs help to build this back in.
 Needless to say, structure is critical to the success of a croissant.

 Secondly, the dough contains two binders – psyllium husk powder and xanthan gum.
 Using powdered psyllium husk is important because it is small enough in size not to disrupt the laminated butter in the dough.
 I found during testing that the psyllium husk flakes interrupted and sliced through the delicate butter.
 Lamination is what gives croissants lift, rise and a flaky layers inside.
 If your laminated butter is too broken up, the butter will seeps into the dough as it bakes and create an oily, flat croissant.